Overview

 Export market

-The export market considers Alberta’s future energy competitiveness while meeting growing international demand in North American, Asia Pacific, and European markets.
+Alberta’s future energy competitiveness includes the export market that would meet growing international demand in North America, the Indo Pacific, and European markets.

-Alberta has the energy resources to produce significant volumes of clean, cost competitive hydrogen for global markets.
-Investors have shown significant interest in producing clean hydrogen in Alberta for export markets.
+Alberta has the energy resources to produce significant volumes of clean, cost competitive hydrogen and its carriers for global markets.
+Investors are showing significant interest in producing clean hydrogen in Alberta for export markets.

 Policy pillars